Wakefield Ancestry Project

 Samuel Satchell

 Samuel Satchell, son of James Satchell & Sarah Gillingham, was born about 1805 in Rugby, Warwickshire, England.
-In 1839 he was sentenced for nine months, at Warwickshire Assizes, foe stealing a lamb.
+In 1839 he was sentenced for nine months, at Warwickshire Assizes, for stealing a lamb.
 Two years later he was sentenced for stealing a basket containing sugar & sundry articles but was given 15 years Transportation.
 He was kept in the Prison Hulk ship, Leviathan, at Portsmouth Docks until April 1942.
 With 250 other prisoners he was put aboard the vessel Candahar which set sail for Tasmania.
 On 21 July 1842 he arrived at Hobart, Tasmania.
-He was punished for many offences including: larceny, absent without leave, idle & disorderly conduct, striking his master repeatedly, drunkenness and assaulting a constable.
 He died in Hobart on 19 June 1884.

 (No photo available)